kilowhat/kilowhat.net/_extensions/rich-embeds.md

 Initial release.

+## Requirements

+In addition to [Flarum's server requirements](https://docs.flarum.org/install/#server-requirements), you need:

+- Flarum 1.2+
+- PHP `libxml` extension
+- MySQL 5.7.8+ or MariaDB 10.2.7+ (for `JSON` data type support)
+- SSH and Composer access on the Flarum hosting

+Only the current Flarum version is supported.
+New features and fixes in the extension will only work with the latest Flarum version.

 ## Compatibility

 Rich Embeds overrides the TextFormatter `URL` rendering template and as such may conflict with other extensions.

+When image embeds are enabled, the `IMG` rendering template is also overridden.

 This page will be kept up to date with any known incompatibility that can't be worked around.